LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAttributes/5-0-and-above.md

 3. FirstUnreadMessage

 #### lp_scroll_when_foreground
-Configures the scroll behavior when bring conversaton screen to foreground from background.
+Configures the scroll behavior when bring conversation screen to foreground from background.

 - **Type:** string
 - **Default value:** LastPosition